Back to standards

 Guest Courtesy

 Training Tip:Always offer a viable alternative when a guest request can’t be fulfilled.
-Smooth suggestive selling is a great skill to have.
+Smooth suggestive selling comes in handy here, further emphasizing the need for product knowledge.

 Attention to Detail

-Once the guest is seated, the table is greeted within one minute.
-At this time, the guest should be given the opportunity to order pre-dinner beverages.
+Once seated, the table should be greeted within one minute.
+This first interaction should include the opportunity to order pre-dinner beverages and set the tone for the pace of service.

 Efficiency